 All students must obtain an account from Dropbox.com.
 This is a remote server from which students can gain access to the course Dropbox account.
 The Dropbox folder will contain the course lecture notes and the course readings.
-In addition, a personal folder will be maintained for each student in order to share resources for student papers.
-The lecture notes and readings must be downloaded from the site, printed and reviewed in advance of lectures and in preparation for class assignments.
+The lecture notes and readings must be downloaded from the site. printed and reviewed in advance of lectures and in preparation for class assignments.
 They are also excellent reference material for conducting research.
-A list of reference books for research will be provided in the Dropbox as well as a reference for APA citation style.
-Some of these books in the list of references are available in the UPRRP library collections, as indicated.
+A list of reference books for research will be provided in the Dropbox.
+Some of these books are available in the UPRRP library collections, as indicated.
 Some important data and information can be found at the links below.